fabmas/certlc/README.md

 - **pollingIntervalInS:** The polling interval for the Key Vault extension to check for certificate updates.
 The default value is 3600 seconds (1 hour).
 - **authenticationSetting:** The authentication setting for the Key Vault extension.
 For Azure-based servers this setting can be omitted, meaning that the System Assigned Managed Identity (MI) of the VM is used against the Key Vault.
 For on-premises servers, specifying the setting 'msiEndpoint = "http://localhost:40342/metadata/identity"' means the usage of the service principal associated with the computer object created during the ARC onboarding.

+If the Key Vault extension is deployed on an Azure VM then the Managed Identity (MI) of the VM is used to authenticate against the Key Vault.
+If the KV extension is deployed on an Azure ARC-enabled server, then the authentication is performed using a service principal.
 Both MI and Service Principal must have the 'Key Vault Secret User' role assigned on the Key Vault containing the certificate to be renewed.
 The usage of 'Secret' is due to the fact that the certificate is stored in the Key Vault as a secret behind the scene.